ci1xgk/Fellowship_Webpage/metrics.md

 H = M1B1 / (M1B1 + M0B1)
 ````

-H ranges from 0 (none of the wet benchmark cells are wet in the model data) to 1 (all wet benchmark cells are wet in the model data).
-Since this metric only considers the area with wet benchmark data cells, it only examines the model’s tendency toward underprediction of the flood hazard.
+H ranges from 0 (none of the wet benchmark data cells are wet in the model data) to 1 (all wet benchmark data cells are wet in the model data).
+Since this metric only considers the area with wet benchmark data cells, it only examines the model’s tendency toward underprediction of the flood extent.

 The **False Alarm Ratio (F)** indicates the proportion of wet model data cells that are not wet in the benchmark data: